philipturner/ue5-nanite-macos/README.md

 I swapped out one texture (`DbgBuffer32`) for a buffer, and it still froze the iGPU, to the point where I had to reboot my Mac.
 I'm not sure whether the Unreal Editor was worse off than before the modification.
 Regardless, I now understand how to bind new resources to the HLSL shaders.
 I should be able to implement the entire atomics workaround, then see if that fixes anything.
 If not, this narrows down the list of possible causes.

+## Next Steps

+I do not plan to finish this project myself.
+It was started by another person, then I picked up where they left off.
+The torch should be passed to another contributor, with stronger interest in finishing it.
+I'm more than willing to guide anyone with enough time and dedication.

+Recently, [metal-float64](https://github.com/philipturner/metal-float64) implemented working emulated 64-bit atomics, inspired by this port.
+This could be an alternative implementation for the atomics workaround.
+Upon completion (probably summer 2023), the library should be easy to integrate.
+However, it will have lower performance during the render stage (5x bandwidth vs. 3x bandwidth).
+This downside may cancel with the benefit of rasterizing in-place.

 ## Attribution

 This repo sources some information from [UE5NanitePort](https://github.com/gladhu/UE5NanitePort).
 By linking to the repository, I hereby give the creator attribution for their work.